Onshore Investment Bond

 Investment bonds are sometimes, incorrectly, described as a tax-free investment when they should really be described as tax-paid.
 Basic-rate tax is deemed to have already been deducted at source, and as such a basic-rate taxpayer will have no further liability to either income or capital gains tax (providing any top-sliced gain does not take their total taxable income above the basic rate band).

-Investors also benefit from the '5% rule' which allows them to withdraw up to 5% of the initial premium each year (until such time as all of the original investment has been withdrawn, e.g. 20 years if 5% is withdrawn each year) with no immediate personal tax liability (which may be particularly attractive to higher and additional rate taxpayers).
+Investors also benefit from the '5% rule' which allows them to withdraw up to 5% of the initial premium each year (until such time as all of the original investment has been withdrawn, for example 20 years if 5% is withdrawn each year) with no immediate personal tax liability (which may be particularly attractive to higher and additional rate taxpayers).

 All statements concerning the tax treatment of products and their benefits are based on our understanding of current tax law and HM Revenue and Customs’ practice.
 Levels and bases of tax relief are subject to change.